garrettian/ethereal/README.md

 Ethereal supports all main Ethereum networks  It auto-detects the network by querying the connected node for the network ID.
 The connection should be geth-compatible, so either geth itself or parity with the `--geth` flag to enable geth compatibility mode.
 The connection could be a local node or a network service such as Infura.

 Ethereal contains default connections via Infura to most major networks that can be defined by the `--network` argument.
-Supported neworks are mainnet, ropsten, kovan, rinkeby and goerli.
+Supported neworks are mainnet, ropsten, kovan, rinkeby, goerli, volta, and energyweb.
 Alternatively a connection to a custom node can be created using the `--connection` argument.
 For example a local IPC node might use `--connection=/home/ethereum/.ethereum/geth.ipc` or `--connection=http://localhost:8545/`

 ### Configuration file